 The art works of Myō Ōn are integrated with zen meditation practice and teaching.
 Art making continues to be a vivid, fully integrated, and vigorous practice.
 These highly spontaneous, playful works are often made as a direct expression of Zen Koans, Haiku and other poems or prose with elements deeply connected to and expressive of the natural world.
 She was ordained as a Zen Buddhist Priest in 2009 by Rinzai Zen Master Joshu Sasaki Roshi , and as a monk her work is one of service as a full time practitioner and now a teacher of zen.

 She currently is practicing with Joshu Sasaki Roshi's Rinzai-Ji and Mt.
-Baldy sangha, working on Albuquerque meditation and health community projects, and continueing art practice.
+Baldy sangha, working on Albuquerque meditation and health community projects, and continueing art practice and contact with the One Drop Sangha.

 Born and raised outside a very small town in rural California, Susan Myō Ōn Linnell was educated at the University of California, Berkeley.
 She has lived, raised her family, and worked in New Mexico since 1973 where she exhibited mixed-media paintings,collage and drawings.
 These large, physical gestural paintings, drawings, and prints were represented by the Linda Durham Gallery.
 The artist works are included in many private and museum collections.
 After completing work on 2 complex public art mosaic projects working with many children and community representatives, the artist entered a period of seclusion for the purposes of travel, retreat, and to deepen her Zen training and study.